tanakrit-d/container-scheduler/README.md

 # Docker Container Scheduler

-A lightweight Docker container that automates the scheduling of Docker container restarts based on labels.
+A lightweight, secure Docker container that automates the scheduling of Docker container restarts based on labels.
 Built on Alpine Linux and uses [supercronic](https://github.com/aptible/supercronic) for reliable cron job execution.

 ## Features

 - Schedule container restarts using Docker labels
-- Support for hourly, daily, and weekly restart schedules
+- Support for hourly, daily, weekly, and monthly restart schedules
 - Use API calls instead of Docker CLI for reduced image size
 - Automatic log rotation
 - Minimal Alpine-based image
+- Runs as non-root user
+- Secure by default with no-new-privileges
 - Timezone support

 ## Host Architecture